SVKruik-Organization/SK-Bots/README.md

 # Discord Bots v2

 Welcome to my second Discord bot repository.
 You can have a look at the old bots [here](https://github.com/SVKruik/Discord-Bots).
 Because of the drastic changes Discord.JS makes to their API every major version, I decided to begin from scratch and make a fresh set of bots.
 Upgrading from v12 to v14 was not worth it.
-The bots now support the newest version of Discord.JS, and comes with new features like slash commands, which greatly increases UX.
-Feel free to browse through the code, and if you want to contribute, hit me up!
+The bots now support the newest version of Discord.JS, and they all come with new features like slash commands, which greatly increases UX.
+Feel free to browse through the code, and if you want to contribute or have questions, hit me up!

 Below you will find a list of statistics and commands.
 I will update this regularly.
 Last updated on:
 **14/09/2023**.